junkdude/GenisysPro/README.md

 [![build status](https://gitlab.com/GenisysPro/GenisysPro/badges/master/build.svg)](https://gitlab.com/GenisysPro/GenisysPro/commits/master)

 ## Can I test this before I download it?
 Yes, you can.
-Some of the below are professional networks, and at times there are dev servers running and you might be lucky enough to get in..<br>
+There are our member who already use it, and at times there are dev servers running and you might be lucky enough to get in..<br>

 IP: **play.networkgames.eu**
 Port: **19132**